Main Street, Princeton, ca. 1927

-The lumber town of Princeton in about 1925 showing a former livery stable converted into a garage with a curbside gas pump and a sign advertising Chevrolet sales and service.
+This view through the center of the lumber town of Princeton in 1927 shows a former livery stable converted into a garage with a curbside gas pump and a sign advertising Chevrolet sales and service.

 Two more gas pumps appear in front of a general store at the left with a traffic signal marking an adjacent intersection.